tommasobertoni/HardwareMonitor/README.md

 #HardwareMonitor

 ##Abstract
-Application for displaying hardware values.<br>
+Application for displaying hardware sensors values.<br>
 At this development stage the app covers the following modules:
 <br>
 #####- Temperature